This site requires JavaScript, please enable it in your browser!

 By Timververs, with 3 replies.

-Last reply by Timververs, almost 13 years ago:
+Last reply by Timververs, about 13 years ago:

 Ofcourse...
 Thanks vonmeth.
 Stupid to think i could remove the object i was working in first >.> Great help :)